Spring, 2016 Homework Set 1

 Only Problems in Bold are Submitted for Grading

-Solution to Additional Problems to be turned in
+Additional Problems (goes to pdf document) To be turned in (those in bold)

 5. A sample is measured 12 times by a spectroscopic method.
 The average concentration and standard deviation in the average are found to be 5.2+0.7 μM.
 With the assumptions made below answer the following questions: